alnoki/AAAAAA/doc/setup/concepts/tools.rst

 ***

-:xref:`Git <git-manual>` is used create and track changes to the :xref:`AAAAAA-repo`.
-It is a version control system that allows the project to be updated with :xref:`commits <git-commit>`, which are like snapshots in time that describe minor changes to the project throughout its history
+:xref:`Git <git-manual>` is used create and track changes to the :xref:`AAAAAA-repo`. :xref:`Git <git-manual>` is a version control system that allows the project to be updated with :xref:`commits <git-commit>`, which are like snapshots in time that describe minor changes to the project throughout its history

 :xref:`GitHub` is a free service that hosts the :xref:`AAAAAA-repo`